EraBizSolutions-io/front-end-task-react/README.md

 * [https://dummyjson.com/products/categories](Products) - Use this route to get the category list.
 * [https://dummyjson.com/products/category/smartphones](Products) - Use this route to get data for an single category.

+## Design

+* Do the design as mentioned in the design.
+* use the API routes that have been provided in the api section.
+* `Navigation` - the category list should be added to the navigation bar.
+And when the use clicks on the button he/she should be redirected to that specific page.
+* other than the data that have been provided in the routs the rest should be static.

 ## WorkFlow

 * Install the react project using yarn.